8 Client Onboarding Steps That Reduce Churn (With Templates)

 The kickoff call should reinforce expectations set during the contracting and client onboarding process so you start off on the right foot.
 This creates an opportunity to confirm both teams are aligned on the strategy and service goals before you start digging into projects.

-The post-kickoff internal meeting is your opportunity to surface any takeaways from the kickoff call, work through foreseeable roadblocks, and answer questions.
+The post-kickoff internal meeting helps surface any takeaways from the kickoff call, work through foreseeable roadblocks, and answer questions.
 Just like the project kickoff meeting aligns your team with your client’s, the post-kickoff internal meeting aligns your different internal teams on the project.

-A good onboarding process doesn’t have to be overwhelming.
-Instead, use this meeting to collaborate on strategies that will play to each team member’s skills, brief your internal team on the SLA and project scope, and assign each task.
-This meeting should set internal expectations and roles so you can consistently and effectively deliver to your client.
+Use this meeting to brief your internal team on the SLA and project scope and assign each task.
+Set internal expectations and roles so you can consistently and effectively deliver to your client.

 The onboarding process should feel like a dual effort.
 Aligned team members with clear deliverables and expectations provide the best possible outcomes and transfer that energy to positive client experiences.